top of page

 Occasionalism

-The approach of not seeing what is, but always placing God's interference to give a theological meaning, is shared throughout the Muslim community daily, more so since occasionalism has taken dominance for understanding the world around us.
-This approach attributes every causal event to God, and to link this approach with the topic of this post, I can say that God is so present in every aspect of life that questioning his power to cause miracles means He's also present to punish that thought instantly.
+Questioning God's power to cause miracles any time means He's also very present to punish that thought instantly.
 Any unlucky event that occurs, whether the person questioned God or not, will be attributed as a punishment if the person would effectively question God.
 This position is mentally even more exhausting than a vicious circle, where in the vicious circle one always takes steps that constantly affect each other without being able to break the process.
 In such a mentally draining position, the individual stays in a vicious circle, but this time with an awareness that the exit is just there by choosing not to use it for existential and survival reasons.

 Questioning miracles is questioning God: the wrong order of discussion

 With this being said, asking a question about the irrationality of miracles has the same effect on a believer as asking how they can believe in God.
 Both are uncontrollable, unverifiable, and based on their faith.
 In my opinion, miracles are a topic that should be questioned lastly in a discussion between an atheist and a believer.
-It is unproductive and not open to do some research to form an opinion, unlike Mohamed's traditions and the Quran, which can be a more productive discussion.
+It is unproductive and not open to do some research together to form an opinion, unlike Mohamed's traditions and the Quran, which can be a more productive discussion as they are open to doing research.

 Conclusion

-Discussing with someone who does not have the same belief system as you can be complicated, as there is little intersection where ideas of both sides cross each other.
-However, we can find on both sides the possibility of research, even though the approaches differ a lot.
+Discussing with someone who does not have the same belief system as you can be challenging, as there is little intersection where ideas of both sides cross each other.
+However, we can find on both sides the possibility of research when it comes to things that can be researched, such as reading the Quran as it is.
+When it becomes clear that the Quran is not the word of God, we further don't need to understand Mohamed too much when it comes to realizing whether Islam is the true religion of humankind, because when someone realizes that the Quran is the work of humans, Mohamed turns into a historical character and his prophet title turns into another number on the list of those who claimed to be a prophet throughout history.
 Based on the fact that many Muslims who leave Islam do so when they do proper research on the traditions of Mohamed and the Quran, which they have not been taught in their traditional Islamic upbringing, shows us the importance of questioning step by step.
 A discussion, starting from certain moral questions and traditional controversies, can bring a believer and an atheist closer than when miracles are questioned.
-At least, there is space and possibility to form an opinion for both sides, even though they will differ.
+At least, there is space and possibility to form an opinion for both sides.
+Only then, a Muslim can understand why atheists ask them nothing else but to read the Quran and research Islam.

 Thank you